fancompute/ceviche/README.md

 This becomes more powerful when you have several degrees of freedom, like in a topology optimization problem, or when your machine learning model involves running an FDFD or FDTD simulation.

-## Design Principle

-`ceviche` is designed with simplicity and flexibility in mind and is meant to serve as a base package for building your projects from.
-Because of this -- with some exceptions -- it does not have simple interfaces for optimization, source or device creation, or visualization.
-While those things may be added later, for now you will need to build them yourself.
-Thankfully, because ceviche takes care of the hard parts, this can be relatively easy!

 For some inspiration, see the `examples` directory.

-For more user friendly features, check out our [`angler`](https://github.com/fancompute/angler) package.
-We plan to merge the two packages at a later date to give these automatic differentiation capabilities to `angler`.

 ## Installation